 There are many different probiotics.
 Some have just one helpful type of bacteria, while others are a mixture.
 Scientists have studied only a small number of them.

 Choose one that has evidence it works.
 Ask your doctor which ones show promise for your condition.

 5. How do I take them?

-Probiotics come in many forms: capsules, powders, liquids, and foods like yogurt and dairy drinks.
-Your doctor may point you to a product that’s been tested and found work for your condition.
+Probiotics come in many forms.
+You may find them as capsules, powders, liquids, and foods like yogurt and dairy drinks.
+Your doctor may point you to a product that's been tested and shown to work for your condition.

 6. How much should I take?

 To work well, probiotics must have enough good bacteria to allow them to grow in your intestines.
-The right dose varies for each product and for the condition you’re using them for.
+The right dose varies for each product and for the condition you use them for.
 Some may not have as many helpful microbes as their labels say.
 Ask your doctor if she knows which products and how much of them are helpful.

 7. How long should I use them?

 That depends on the reason you take them.
 For instance, your doctor may ask you to use them only while you are treated with antibiotics.
 But foods that contain probiotics, like yogurt, can be a regular part of your healthy diet.

 The effects of supplements last for just a few weeks after you stop taking them.
 If your doctor has prescribed them, follow her instructions.